 - falsifying records.

-The Health and Care Professionals Council (HCPC) is responsible for regulating social workers in England.
-Anyone can make a complaint to the HCPC about a social worker’s conduct but it has to be in writing and can’t be made anonymously.
+Social Work England (SWE) is responsible for regulating social workers in England.
+Anyone can make a complaint to the SWE about a social worker’s conduct but it has to be in writing and can’t be made anonymously.

-If you complain to the HCPC about the conduct of a social worker, they will allocate a case manager who will investigate your complaint.
-If your complaint is upheld, in serious cases the social worker could be dismissed and prevented from working as a social worker in the future.
-The HCPC can’t order compensation or order the social worker to apologise.
+If you complain to the SWE about the conduct of a social worker, a case manager will investigate your complaint.
+In serious cases the social worker could be dismissed and prevented from working as a social worker in the future.
+The SWE can’t order compensation or order the social worker to apologise.

-You can make a complaint to the HCPC even if you’ve already made a complaint under the official local authority procedure.
-However, if an investigation has already started under the complaints procedure, the HCPC may wish to wait for the outcome of this process before deciding what action, if any, they should take.
+You can make a complaint to the SWE even if you’ve already made a complaint using your local council's procedures.
+However, if an investigation has already started, the SWE might wait for the outcome before deciding what action to take.

 - Child abuse - tips for writing letters of complaint to the local authority

 - Help with legal costs - legal aid

 - Help with legal costs - free or affordable help